oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 	This screenshot shows the successful run of paragraph 3 (dependent paragraph 2):
 	![Paragraph 3 run success](images/para-3-run.png)

+This completes the task of creating paragraph dependencies in a notebook, and run the paragraphs according to the dependency order.

 ## Task 2: Create Notebook Versions